 Two important final areas of team building within ONZO are practices and technology.
 When it comes to practices, David's keen to stress that it's about making the decisions that are based on evidence, while also delivering an appropriate quality level.
 He says: "If something's going to be production grade, make sure you've tested it really well with comprehensive automated test cases.
 If something's a prototype, make sure that you consciously let the NFRs slip a little bit, and don't force people to slow down on the prototype and build really robust performance, when your focus is to prove a hypothesis."

 One thing that's really important for team members is to love and care for a product from the outset to the finish point, as this is empowering.

 When it comes to technology, ONZO uses technologies that are appropriate to the problems being solved which can be a real mix.
-David continues to Reuben, Head of Development at Consortia: "I think if you look at our technology stack, it is typically quite shiny and new.
+David continues: "I think if you look at our technology stack, it is typically quite shiny and new.
 When selecting our technology stack we tried to make a gamble on what we think is going to become the new normal.
 I'm personally quite a fan of the JVM (Java Virtual Machine).
 It is a nice mixture of proven / “boring” and the new shiny.
 On the “boring” side the operational properties are really well understood e.g.garbage collection strategies & performance profiling.
 On the new shiny side, there is has a proliferation of interesting new programming languages released to the JVM over the past decade e.g. Groovy, Clojure, Kotlin and Scala.
 This gives engineers a lot of freedom to move within a well-understood sandbox."